Alphawolf-hue/Protein-Tracker/README.md

 # TRACK Your Protein
  Check if you are hitting your daily protein goal with this amazing app.
- Simple and easy to use
+ Simple and easy to use.
- Just log in your meal and protein content
+ Just log in your meal and protein content and the app does the rest

  # Getting Started with Create React App